conda/conda/docs/source/dev-guide/deep-dive-install.md

   checks on your package.

 When you are building a package, references to the build-time paths can leak into the content of some files, both text and binary.
-This is not a problem for users who build the our own package from source, since they can choose this path and leave the files there.
+This is not a problem for users who build their own packages from source, since they can choose this path and leave the files there.
 However, this is almost never true for `conda` packages.
 They are created in one machine and installed in another.
 To avoid "path not found" issues and other problems, `conda-build` marks those packages that hold references